14 Tips to Improve Varicose Veins Naturally

 When summer comes, it’s the time to pull out the swimsuits, sandals and shorts from the closet.
 But what do you do with all those ugly veins that look like bluish spiders or snakes tangling up under the skin?
 What causes them and how to prevent them?

-It is thought that varicose veins in the legs is a problem primarily aesthetic, but it is important to know the phenomenon may indicate venous insufficiency – a medical problem that requires investigation and treatment.
+It is thought that varicose veins are primarily an aesthetic problem, but it is important to know that varicose veins may indicate venous insufficiency – a medical problem that requires investigation and treatment.

-Overweight, carrying heavy loads, feet injuries, pregnancies, and medications that contain estrogen (such as birth control pills) may aggravate the problem.
-It was also found that it is particularly prevalent among people with professions that require prolonged standing, including athletes surgeons, hair dressers, cashiers and sellers.
+As mentioned above, overweight, carrying heavy loads, feet injuries, pregnancies, and medications that contain estrogen (such as birth control pills) may aggravate the problem.
+It was also found that it is particularly prevalent among people with professions that require prolonged standing, including surgeons, hair dressers, cashiers and sellers.
 Genetic weakness of the vein walls and valves, and excessive pressure in the veins are also among the causes for the phenomenon.

 Dilated veins can cause swelling, edema, heaviness and pain in the feet, bleeding and infection, and sometimes even deep wounds and venous leg ulcers.
 In addition, patients may develop leg cramps, redness, skin color changes around the ankles, skin thickening and hardening of the legs and ankles, joint pain and more.
-More severe cases may develop inflammation of a vein Thrombosis which may cause pulmonary embolism.
+More severe cases may develop inflammation of a vein.

 Despite the prevalence of the disease, and the risks which it entails, only 10% of those with varicose veins treat the problem.
-While there is no option to completely prevent the appearance of varicose veins, it is possible to delay and prevent it from getting worse.
+While it is very hard to completely prevent the appearance of varicose veins, it is possible to delay and prevent it from getting worse.

 1. Avoid standing or sitting for long periods without movement.
-If you need to stand for a long time, you should move your legs from place to place and from time to time to avoid the stress resulting from the accumulation of blood.
+If you need to stand for a long time, you should move your legs from time to time to avoid the stress resulting from the accumulation of blood.

 2. Avoid strenuous physical activity which applies heavy pressure on the veins, such as weight training.